MbakopManuel/miccore/README.md

 npm install -g pm2
 ```

-* add aftere command __--docker__ if you want to generate docker file and complete ocelot docker file with all routes.
+* add after the command __--docker__ if you want to generate docker file and complete ocelot docker file with all routes.

 after it you only have to do __docker-compose up -d --build__ (before it, make sure you had intalled docker and docker-compose in your system)